astolap/WaSP/README.md

 ## References

-This work is based on academic research and any research based on this software should cite the following papers:
+This work is based on academic research and any research based on this software should cite at least the first of the following papers:

 **P. Astola, I. Tabus, *Light Field Compression of HDCA Images Combining Linear Prediction and JPEG 2000*, EUSIPCO 2018**